OscarLarm/Burger/reflections/oscar-journal.md

 > The entries for 2024-09-05 until 2024-09-12 was originally written in Swedish by me, then translated with the ChatGPT AI.
 Everything after 2024-09-12 was written in English originally by me.

 > [!TIP]
-> This text was written using markdown with some Github-specific syntax such as this [Alert.](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts)
+> This text was written using markdown with some Github-specific syntax such as this [Alert](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts).
+> I recommend reading this journal in the [Github repo](https://github.com/oscar-larm/Burger/blob/main/reflections/oscar-journal.md), for better and more readable formatting.
 >
-> I recommend reading this journal in the [Github repo here](https://github.com/oscar-larm/Burger/blob/main/reflections/oscar-journal.md), for better and more readable formatting.
+> The debug session is at the bottom of the Journal.
+Link to the debug section is [here](#debug-session) and below in the [Entries](#entries) section.

 ## Entries
 - [2024-09-05 (Swedish)](#2024-09-05-swedish)